Protein: Bison

 Cooking the ground bison

-Let everyone pick out a piece of warm frybread and load it up with toppings.
-Top the Navajo Frybread Tacos with your favorite toppings.
+To serve, let everyone pick out a piece of warm frybread and load it up with toppings.
+Top the Navajo Fry Bread Tacos with the warm seasoned bison then load it up with cheese and additional toppings.
 We like to keep it pretty traditional but feel free to experiment with your favorites.

 Thank you for taking the time to visit our blog.
 If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!